 I admit and confess that I do not know if there is a Creator for the world and I have no clue what his nature is and what his colour is.
 One thing I do know for sure, that if there is a Creator for the world, he did not give the Torah to anyone, neither at Mount Sinai nor anywhere else and I can only hope that he will forgive me for not writing this book, when I discovered it many years ago during my high school years in Jerusalem.

-For the sake of fairness I will reveal to you my readers, that I do not believe in the next world, in the resurrection of the dead, in the incarnations of souls or in any other holly tomatoes, and also not in the Day of Judgment after death.
-If I have to face my Creator in order to be accountable for my actions, I would be happy to do so here and now, get his judgment and say out loud and clear, that my book reflects my opinions and conscience as my heart and mind were given to me on the day of my creation.
+For the sake of fairness I will reveal to you my readers, that I do not believe in the next world, in the resurrection of the dead, in the incarnations of souls or in any other holy tomatoes, and also not in the Day of Judgment after death.
+If I have to face my Creator in order to be accountable for my actions, I would be happy to do so here and now, get his judgement and say out loud and clear, that my book reflects my opinions and conscience as my heart and mind were given to me on the day of my creation.
 Any alternative other than relying on the reason and conscience I have, will be in my eyes a complete heresy and irresponsibility.
 What would I argue for my defence: "They told me and I did not check", "They lied to me and just believed them", "They tricked me so easily?"
-Things are as clear as sunlight on a mid summer day, and all the excuses and the quibbles of the rabbis, priests or Imams, will not change the simple truth or divert the simple justice not even from the edge of a child’s brain.
+Things are as clear as sunlight on a mid summer day, and all the excuses and the quibbles of the rabbis, priests or imams, will not change the simple truth or divert the simple justice not even from the edge of a child’s brain.

 I wish you readers to be brave and upright and read my book with extreme care, fearlessness, generosity and open-mindedness, and if there is indeed a Creator for the world, who rewards the righteous, your share will be in the place you deserve as part of the intelligent and beautiful creation He created.